 Culture at Stirling is taken very seriously, both in the number of students participating in activities and in the excellence that our top students achieve.
-A sample of some of the achievements:
+The following students achieved at a national level in 2017:

 At the East London Eisteddfod over the years, Stirling students have regularly won the trophies for Best Instrumentalist, Best Chamber Choir, Best High School Band, Best Jazz Band, Most Promising Brass Player, Best Senior Vocalist, Most Promising Senior Vocalist, Best Brass Ensemble and Best Woodwind Ensemble.

 There are a variety of choirs for different types of voices and musical styles and the annual Vocal Celebration is always a spectacular show.
 Stirling is considered a leading school for vocal and choral teaching and recent highlights have included Marina Pienaar’s award of Honours cum laude (she won the Best Vocalist Trophy at the Eisteddfod for 4 years and was regarded by professors at UCT and Stellenbosch as being among the best school vocalists in the country) and the Vocal Group’s attendance at the World Choir Games in Latvia in 2014.
-In 2016 the Stirling Chamber Choir was adjudged Best Non-Afrikaans Choir in the nationwide ATKV competition and they are preparing for the 2018 World Choir Games.
+In 2016 the Stirling Chamber Choir was adjudged Best Non-Afrikaans Choir in the nationwide ATKV competition and came second overall at the 2017 ATKV national finals.
+They are preparing for the 2018 World Choir Games.

 The Stirling Chess Team has won the Border League regularly and many Stirling students have been selected for Border Chess teams.